bo-tian/crosscompile-arm/README.md

 1. What's the bootstrap directory for?

-Libc header file stdlib.h which is needed by compiler-rt.

-Linux header files.
+Libc header file are needed by compiler-rt and Linux header files.

 2. What would a full cross compile be like?